TheGoatGod/early-survival-mod/mod_info.md

 ```
+This mod started off as two separate mods `Wilderness Overhaul` and `Wild Living` but also includes `Cloth Roll mat`.
+My intention is to make this a finished mod for CDDA.
 I wanted to expand the early game and living in the bush or wild living if you will.
 This is a focused expansion and will be part of a bigger mod that will expand early game and wild living.
 I want to expand this as much as I can so there is nothing left.
 ```